Have you heard? Hybrid’s the word.

 Balance Strategic Synchronous and Asynchronous Communication

 As hybrid teams evolve and establish new norms for collaborating, leaders need to set standards for effective communication.
-Meaghan and Scott noted a few key pieces of advice:
+Williams and Wharton noted a few key pieces of advice:

-- Embrace the pause.
 When you’re in a groove you want answers, you want to work on it, and you want to talk about it.
-But, as Meaghan highlights, moving to asynchronous means that sometimes you have to press pause.
+But, as Williams highlights, moving to asynchronous means that sometimes you have to press pause.
 You have to wait until you can meet with that person or to write out that documentation.
 The pause can benefit the collaboration because it allows “time for thinking and enhances dialogue, discussion, and decision-making.”

 Adjust Performance Measurement and Management with Equality in Mind